ModDota/moddota.github.io/_articles/abilities/making-any-ability-use-charges.md

 A guide/snippet which will help you to make any ability use charges like Shrapnel or Stone Caller.

-First, save the following code with a name "modifier_charges.lua" to your vscripts folder (or any subfolder inside of it)
+First, save the following code with a name `modifier_charges.lua` to your `vscripts` folder (or any subfolder inside of it)

 ```lua
 modifier_charges = class({})